-6.73 Units In Column must face the hexside (not the vertex) and only the hex directly in front of them is frontal.
+6.73 Units In Column must face the hexside (not the vertex) and only the hex directly in front of them is frontal, the hex opposite Rear, and all remaining hexes are Flank.
 The change in facing is affected when the change to (or from) In Column status is announced.
 For Phalanx units, the player designates which end of the counter is the front.
 For all other units, adjust the unit so that it faces a hexside.
 When changing formation from column to normal for Phalanx units, the unit is not moved in any way.
 Thus, a Phalanx that is In Column that changes to normal is now facing in the direction indicated by the "top" (name) of the counter.
 The unit may only be moved/refaced during a subsequent Orders Phase.
 When changing formation from In Column to normal for all other units, adjust the unit 30 degrees to the left or right (owning player's choice) so that it faces a vertex.